 First, the current condition of the car is assessed through endoscopic examination.
 Next, the entire underbody is cleaned using dry ice blasting and prepared for the subsequent treatment.
-Before the actual sealant is applied, we use a special pre-sealant that penetrates into every cavity of the car body.
-The basic ingredient in the pre-sealant is an environmentally friendly oil containing chemical components such as phosphates and tannins.
+Then a pre-sealant is applied that penetrates into every cavity of the car body.
+The basic ingredient in this pre-sealant is an environmentally friendly oil containing chemical components such as phosphates and tannins.
 Finally, the application of a wax sealant prevents moisture and air from reaching the car body.
-After all layers have been applied, endoscopic examination is once again carried out.
-We closely inspect our work, and touch it up wherever necessary, until your car body is protected down to the last crevice.
+After all layers have been applied thoroughly, endoscopic examination is once again carried out to inspect and document the work.
+So you can be certain that your car body is protected down to the last crevice.

 For this form of anti-corrosion protection, it is not necessary to disassemble the entire car body.
-At most, fixtures such as ornamental trim, bumpers, headlights, sub-panelling or exhaust pipes may be removed.
+Often it is fully sufficient to remove fixtures such as ornamental trim, bumpers, headlights, sub-panelling or exhaust pipes or cover them with protective foil.

-• Follow-up inspection every two years, free of charge
+• Inspection every two years, free of charge

-• All products used have been proven effective in long-term use
+• All sealants proven effective in long-term use

 With an integrated camera and a high-quality prism lens, we can subject all cavities to an exact examination.
 We save all photos and provide them to you on a CD.
 Naturally, you are also welcome to observe our diagnostic experts live while they carry out their check-up.

 Ensuring that the process will achieve the desired results requires not only an experienced specialist, but also a high-quality instrument.
 We use a state-of-the-art endoscopic device manufactured by the German company Karl Storz GmbH & Co.
 KG.
-Originally developed for medical use, it offers extremely high resolution and above-average light quality.
+Originally developed for medical use, it offers extremely high resolution even in low light levels.